Allied Command Operations (ACO)

 - It has the ability to operate at three overlapping levels: strategic, operational and tactical.

-- The command’s overall aim is to maintain the integrity of Alliance territory, safeguard freedom of the seas and economic lifelines and preserve or restore the security of its members.
+- The command’s overall aim is to contribute to Allied defence and security by maintaining the integrity of Alliance territory, safeguarding freedom of the seas and economic lifelines, and to preserve or restore the security of its members.

 - Allied Command Operations is one of two Strategic Commands at the head of NATO’s military command structure.
-The other is Allied Command Transformation, which is responsible for NATO’s overall transformation.
+The other is Allied Command Transformation, which is responsible for ensuring NATO’s military structure and capabilities remain relevant, capable and credible in a rapidly changing world.

-- ACO consists of a number of permanently established headquarters operating at the strategic, operational and tactical levels.
+- ACO consists of a number of permanently established headquarters operating at the strategic, operational and tactical levels; they are augmented by national forces assigned to NATO for specific standing and/or crisis roles and tasks.

-ACO is one of two Strategic Commands within NATO's military command structure; the other is Allied Command Transformation (ACT), which as its name indicates, leads the transformation of NATO's military structure, forces, capabilities and doctrine.
-Together they form the bulk of what is called the NATO Command Structure (NCS), whose function is first and foremost to be able to address threats and should deterrence fail, an armed attack against the territory of any of the European1 Allies.
+ACO is one of two Strategic Commands within NATO's military command structure; the other is Allied Command Transformation (ACT), which – as its name indicates – leads the transformation of NATO's military structure, forces, capabilities and doctrine.
+Together with their subordinate organisations, they form what is called the NATO Command Structure (NCS), whose function is first and foremost to be able to respond to security threats to the Alliance and, should deterrence fail, provide a capable and effective military response to an armed attack against the territory of any of the NATO Allies.

-Ultimately, the NCS plays an essential role in preserving cohesion and solidarity within the Alliance, maintaining and strengthening the vital transatlantic link and promoting the principle of equitable sharing among Allies of the roles, risks and responsibilities, as well as the benefits of collective defence.
+Ultimately, the NCS plays an essential role in preserving cohesion and solidarity within the Alliance.
+It, maintains and strengthens the vital link, between Europe and North America, and promotes the principle of equitable sharing among Allies of the roles, risks and responsibilities, as well as the benefits of collective defence.

 ACO is a three-tier command with headquarters and supporting elements at the strategic, operational and tactical levels.
 It exercises command and control of static and deployable headquarters, as well as joint and combined forces across the full range of the Alliance's military operations, missions, operations and tasks.
-Joint forces are forces from two or more military departments working under a single command and combined forces are forces from different countries working under a single command.
+Joint forces are forces from two or more military services (for instance, land, maritime or air) working under a single command; combined forces are forces from different countries working under a single command.

-SHAPE, at the strategic level, is at the head of six operational commands, two of which are supported by tactical (or component) level entities.
+SHAPE, at the strategic level, is at the head of nine operational commands.

 Strategic-level command: SHAPE